If you’re a portrait photographer and you’ve got a trusty Canon 5D Mark II, then you know that the right lens can make all the difference.

 Its bokeh is amazingly good, it is creamy and smooth, and it’s great for isolating your subject from the background.

-It also seems that the Sigma 35 f/1.4 Art is a bit sharper wide open than the Canon 35 f/1.4L, which is really surprising for me.
+It also seems that the Sigma 35 f/1.4 Art is a bit sharper wide open than the Canon 35 f/1.4L, which is really surprising to me.
 So, if you want your photos to have a more “modern” look, you should definitely consider the Sigma 35 Art lens.

 I mostly leave the Sigma at f/1.4 because of the fact that I really like the output that I get when shooting it wide open.
 The background just melts away, and the focus point (which is my subject) is so sharp that you can almost cut yourself on it.